weirichd/comp_374/README.md

 - Train and evaluate advanced neural networks using Keras.

-## Weeks 5 & 6: Convolutional Neural Networks (CNNs)
+# Week 5: Fundamentals of Convolutional Neural Networks (CNNs)

-### Topic Description
+## Topic Description
-This week introduces convolutional neural networks (CNNs), a specialized architecture designed for processing grid-structured data, such as images.
-Students will learn the principles of convolution, the role of convolutional layers, and how CNNs outperform traditional feed-forward neural networks for image-related tasks.
-The week also includes weight visualization techniques to interpret what CNNs learn and an introduction to object detection using bounding rectangles.
+This week introduces the foundational concepts of convolutional neural networks (CNNs).
+Students will learn the principles of convolution and the role of convolutional and pooling layers.
+The focus is on building and training CNNs for basic image classification tasks using Keras.

-### Relevance and Applications
+## Relevance and Applications
-CNNs are fundamental to many modern machine learning applications:
+CNNs are a key architecture for handling image data, with applications such as:
-- **Image classification**: Identifying objects in images.
+- **Image classification**: Assigning labels to images based on their content.
-- **Object detection**: Locating objects within an image using bounding rectangles.
-- **Medical imaging**: Analyzing radiology scans for abnormalities.
+- **Medical imaging**: Identifying patterns and abnormalities in radiology scans.
-- **Autonomous vehicles**: Detecting and classifying obstacles in real-time.

-Weight visualization provides insights into how CNNs process images, while object detection is crucial for tasks like video analysis and real-world AI applications.
+Mastering the basics of CNNs prepares students to tackle more advanced tasks like object detection and multi-input models.

-### Module Outcomes
+## Module Outcomes
 By the end of this week, students should be able to:
-1. Understand convolution and its application in CNNs.
+1. Understand convolution and its application in feature extraction.
-2. Explain the structure and role of convolutional and pooling layers.
+2. Explain the structure and purpose of convolutional and pooling layers.
-3. Build and train a CNN for image classification using Keras.
+3. Build and train a basic CNN for image classification using Keras.
-4. Visualize CNN weights to interpret learned features.
-5. Implement a basic object detection task, including creating bounding rectangles for detected objects.
-6. Implement multi-input models (e.g. images with text or other features) using concatenation layers.

-### Key Vocabulary
+## Key Vocabulary
 - **Convolution**: A mathematical operation used in CNNs to extract features from input data by applying filters.
 - **Convolutional Layer**: A layer in a CNN that performs convolution operations to detect features like edges and textures.
 - **Pooling Layer**: A layer that reduces the spatial dimensions of feature maps to reduce computation and extract dominant features.
 - **ReLU (Rectified Linear Unit)**: An activation function that introduces nonlinearity by outputting the positive part of input values.

+## Indicators of Mastery
+- Explain the purpose and structure of convolutional and pooling layers.
+- Implement a CNN for basic image classification using Keras.
+- Compare CNNs with feed-forward neural networks for image-based tasks.

+### Supplemental Material

+[But what is colvolution?](https://youtu.be/KuXjwB4LzSA?si=7rm6seM0qYomHXhD)

+# Week 6: Advanced CNN Techniques

+## Topic Description
+Building on the basics, this week covers advanced techniques for CNNs, including weight visualization for understanding learned features and object detection using bounding rectangles.
+Students will also learn to implement multi-input models, such as combining images with text or other features, using concatenation layers.

+## Relevance and Applications
+Advanced CNN techniques enable more complex real-world applications:
+- **Weight visualization** provides insights into how CNNs learn to detect features like edges and shapes.
+- **Object detection** is critical in fields such as video analysis and autonomous vehicles.
+- **Multi-input models** are used in applications requiring combined data sources, such as combining images with metadata.

+These techniques expand the versatility and interpretability of CNN-based models.

+## Module Outcomes
+By the end of this week, students should be able to:
+1. Visualize CNN weights to interpret learned features.
+2. Implement object detection tasks with bounding rectangles.
+3. Build and train multi-input models using concatenation layers in Keras.

+## Key Vocabulary
 - **Weight Visualization**: A technique for inspecting the filters learned by CNNs to understand how they process input data.
 - **Bounding Rectangle**: A box drawn around an object in an image to indicate its detected location.
 - **Object Detection**: The task of identifying and localizing objects within an image.
-- **Concatenation Layer**: A neural network layer which combines tensors from into one larger tensor.
+- **Concatenation Layer**: A neural network layer which combines tensors into one larger tensor for multi-input models.

-### Indicators of Mastery
+## Indicators of Mastery
-- Explain the purpose and structure of convolutional and pooling layers.
-- Implement a CNN for image classification using Keras.
-- Visualize CNN weights to interpret what features the network has learned.
+- Visualize and interpret CNN weights to understand feature learning.
-- Compare CNNs with feed-forward networks for image-based tasks.
 - Implement object detection with bounding rectangles for identifying objects in images.

-### Supplemental Material

-[But what is colvolution?](https://youtu.be/KuXjwB4LzSA?si=7rm6seM0qYomHXhD)
+- Build and train multi-input models using concatenation layers in Keras.

 # Week 7: Midterm